LetMut1/Tento/encyclopedia/application_programm_interface/description.md

 1 - is equal to 'DESC'
 ```
 # Request standards
-- All data is transferred in `HTTP Body`
+- All payload data is transferred in `HTTP Body` and described under each API endpoint as `Incoming`.
 - Every request should contain this `HTTP Header`s:
 ```
 - content-type: application/octet-stream
 - content-length: <calculate>
 ```
 # Response standards
-- All data is transferred in `HTTP Body`
+- All payload data is transferred in `HTTP Body` and described under each API endpoint as `Outcoming` and `Precedent`.
 - Every response should contain this `HTTP Header`s:
 ```
 - content-type: application/octet-stream
 - content-length: <calculate>
 ```
- - The permanent general structure of the each response with `status code` equal to `200` looks like:
+ - The permanent general structure of the each response data with `HTTP Status code` equal to `200` looks like:
 ```
 enum UnifiedReport<T, P> {
     Target {